We are a theoretical chemistry group working at the intersection of quantum chemistry, statistical mechanics, and computer science.

 October 4, 2024

-Francesco is named a Fellow of the American Physical Society in recognition of his work on data-driven many-body potentials for aqueous systems.
+Francesco is elected Fellow of the American Physical Society in recognition of his work on data-driven many-body potentials for aqueous systems.

 October 5, 2024